DinoChiesa/Apigee-Java-XOP-Handler/README.md

    This will build the dependency jar, and the callout jar, and then also run all the tests.
 After successful tests, it will copy the jar to the resource directory in the sample apiproxy bundle.

+## Extending

+It should be pretty straightforward to extend this callout so that it does things other than the three supported actions.
+Pull requests are welcomed.
+See the [CONTRIBUTING](./CONTRIBUTING.md) file for more information on submitting changes.

 ## License